Why should I have a tree, there are trees everywhere!?

 A Citizen Forester or Smart Trees Pacific staff member will check in on the tree and provide watering reminders to you and inform the City of issues as needed within the first few years of tree planting.
 Homeowner adopters like yourself will be watering.
 The City will be removing stakes after establishment period and giving the tree one structural pruning in the second year.

 Won’t trees buckle my sidewalk, undermine my building’s foundation, invade my sewer and water lines?

-Your tree species was chosen to so the tree will fit within the space available once it grows to its mature size.
+Your tree species will be chosen to so the tree will fit within the space available once it grows to its mature size.
 Most tree roots only grow in the top 24 inches of soil.
 In addition, the watering bags that will be provided with these new trees help to establish deep roots.
 They do not hurt underground mains, unless these are already damaged and provide entrances for developing roots.

-Who else is getting offered trees?
+Who is getting offered trees?

 Are the trees messy?
 Will it shed leaves/flowers?